informalsystems/quartz/docs/building_apps.md

 Quartz provides utilities for secure communication with TEEs, but it DOES NOT specify a data model for applications.
 This gives application devs great power and flexibility, but with this power comes great responsibility.
-App devs must remain dilligent to ensure their data model does not leak private information (or leaks only what they are comfortable with).
+App devs must remain diligent to ensure their data model does not leak private information (or leaks only what they are comfortable with).

 The Quartz framework intends to provide better tools and patterns for securely